grafana/grafana/contribute/style-guides/documentation-style-guide.md

 * Write in present tense.
   - Not: The panel will open.
   - Use: The panel opens.
 Grafana opens the panel.
 * Do not use an ampersand (&) as an abbreviation for "and."
   - **Exceptions:** If an ampersand is used in the Grafana UI, then match the UI.
+* Avoid using internal slang and jargon in technical documentation.
+* Do not use two spaces after a period.
+Only add one space after each sentence.
+Do not add a space at the end of the paragraph.

 ### File naming conventions